David Manker Abshire

-David Manker Abshire (April 11, 1926 – October 31, 2014) served as a Special Counselor to President Ronald Reagan and was the United States Permanent Representative to NATO from 1983 to 1987.
+David Manker Abshire (April 11, 1926 – October 31, 2014) was an American politician who served as a Special Counselor to President Ronald Reagan and was the United States Permanent Representative to NATO from 1983 to 1987.
 Abshire presided over the Center for the Study of the Presidency and Congress.

 In July 2002, he was elected President of the Richard Lounsbery Foundation of New York.
 He was a member of the exclusive Alfalfa Club.

 Abshire was a Republican and the author of seven books, the most recent being A Call to Greatness: Challenging Our Next President, which was published in 2008.
 Abshire was married and had five children.